Free Confidential Consultation

 While pleading the fifth is an act of exercising your American rights in the criminal justice system, it does not work in each and every legal case.
 The defendant charged with a crime asked to testify can plead the fifth and decline answering any questions, but keep these facts about it in mind:

 • It protects you from accidentally confessing to a crime, so if you do not want to answer any questions on the stand, plead the fifth immediately and request a criminal defense attorney.
+Do not sign a waiver of the fifth amendment, and make your fifth amendment claim very broad.

 • It does not protect you from answering basic questions at the original police stop, like those that confirm your identity; if you do not, you can be arrested.
+It also does not protect a company, but does an individual.

 • It does protect you from testifying, but you cannot necessarily avoid charges and skip trial, or you could face jail time.